 An individual Hearing Panel shall be composed of two (2) faculty members, one (1) student member, and one (1) non-voting Hearing Officer.
-The members of the Hearing Panel shall be chosen from the members of the Hearing Panel Pool by the Chairperson of the Academic Appeals Board or his/her designee.
-The panel members chosen must have graduate faculty status at the "Graduate" or "Doctoral" level.
-In appeals arising from dismissal from an academic program, if possible, at least two (2) of the faculty and student members of the panel should be chosen from the Hearing Panel Pool members appointed from the constituent college or school involved.
+The members of the Hearing Panel shall be chosen randomly from the Hearing Panel Pool by the Chairperson of the Academic Appeals Board Budget and Academic Policy Committee or his/her designee.
+In appeals arising from dismissal from an academic program, if possible, at least two (2) of the faculty and student members of the Hearing Panel should be chosen from the Hearing Panel Pool members appointed from the constituent college or school involved.

-VH-VIII.
+IV.
 Hearing Procedures

 It is the intent of these procedures to ensure that Marshall University students receive appropriate due process in academic matters.
 This includes fundamental fairness, just sanctions, and all rights in accordance with the belief that academic appeal hearings at an institution of higher education such as Marshall University should have an educational objective.
 Academic appeals, pursuant to these procedures, are informal and not adversarial in nature.
-NOTE: Doctor of Medicine (M.D.) students should consult the appropriate Medical School publications for the proper procedure to follow.

-- A. The time and place of the hearing are determined by the Hearing Officer.
+- A. The time and place of the hearing is determined by the Hearing Officer.
 The hearing should be held within sixty (60) days of receiving the written request.
 Upon written request, the Hearing Officer may, at his/her discretion, grant a continuance to any party for good cause. - B. The Hearing Officer will notify the appellee, appellant, and other appropriate parties in writing at least five (5) days prior to the hearing, of the date, time, and place of the hearing.
 A statement of the facts and evidence to be presented in support of the student's grounds for appeal will be provided to the appellee in appropriate cases. - C. The appellant student and the appellee have the right to an advisor.
 Advisors must be members of the University community (faculty, staff, or student).
-Such advisors may consult with, but may not speak on behalf of their advisees or otherwise participate directly in the proceedings, unless they are given specific permission to do so by the Hearing Officer.
-Attorneys are not permitted to appear on behalf of any appellant or appellee. - D. The appellant student has the right, at his or her own discretion and expense, to retain legal counsel for representation only when he/she is or will be dismissed from a program or from the University as a direct and immediate consequence of any academic sanction administered by the University.
+Such advisors may consult with, but may not speak on behalf of their advisees or otherwise participate directly in the proceedings, unless they are given specific permission to do so by the Hearing Officer. - D. The appellant student has the right, at his or her own discretion and expense, to retain legal counsel for representation only when he/she is or will be dismissed from a program or from the University as a direct and immediate consequence of any academic sanction administered by the University.
 In these cases an attorney is allowed to fully represent and speak on behalf of the appellant student.
 Rules of evidence and other formal rules of courtroom procedure do not apply.
-The Hearing Officer is authorized to decide exercise authority over what is allowable relevant and what is not relevant. - D.E.
-Prior to the scheduled hearing, the members of the Hearing Panel may convene in closed session to examine the content of the appeal, the specific issues to be considered, and all supporting documents. - E.F.
-The student with his/her advisor, if any, will be called before the Hearing Panel and the Hearing Officer will then restate the nature of the appeal and the issues to be decided. - F.G.
-The hearing shall be closed.
+The Hearing Officer is authorized to decide exercise authority over what is allowable relevant and what is not relevant. - E. Prior to the scheduled hearing, the members of the Hearing Panel may convene in closed session to examine the content of the appeal, the specific issues to be considered, and all supporting documents. - F. The student with his/her advisor, if any, will be called before the Hearing Panel and the Hearing Officer will then restate the nature of the appeal and the issues to be decided. - G. The hearing shall be closed.
 All persons to be called as witnesses, other than the appellant, with his/her advisor, if any, and the appellee and his/her advisor, if any, will be excluded from the hearing room.
 Any person who remains in the room after the hearing has begun will may be prohibited from appearing as a witness at the discretion of the Hearing Officer.